Wendy Powell

 Who can be affected?

-Any body of any age or sex can experience a hypertonic pelvic floor.
+Anybody of any age or sex can experience a hypertonic pelvic floor.

-Men / Male assigned at birth can experience pelvic floor disorders and all/any of the above pelvic floor disorder symptoms.
+Men / Male assigned at birth can also experience pelvic floor disorders and all/any of the above pelvic floor disorder symptoms.
 They may also struggle to have or maintain an erection or ejaculation from this issue.

-Hypertonic Pelvic Floor: How to Self-diagnose and Seek Help?
+Hypertonic Pelvic Floor: How to Self-diagnose and Seek Help

 Can it cause sex to be painful?

-How to relax the pelvic floor muscles : Tips for moms
+How to relax the pelvic floor muscles: Tips for moms

 Walking, stretching, and yoga are fantastic exercises for hypertonic pelvic floor dysfunction.
 Butterflies, child’s pose, and hip stretches are the best exercises for this condition.
 Squatting can be a great exercise as well, especially if you can work into a deep, full squat.

 MUTU’s gradual and grounded approach to postpartum exercise for pelvic floor health is rooted in functional movement meant to help strengthen and stabilize your core and pelvic floor muscles.
-Beyond building back strength in postpartum, the MUTU workouts help with the
+Beyond building back strength in postpartum, the MUTU workouts help with the component that can sometimes contribute to a tense pelvic floor.
+These guided, expert-driven exercises can help teach you how to ease hypertonic pelvic floor spasms.

 Is yoga good for hypertonic pelvic floor disorder?